SalvatoreCapuozzo/KFMTools/README.md

 For this reason, KFM Tools have been developed.
 These are the functionalities provided by this toolkit:
 - Images Labeler: Label the images in a folder and save labels with YOLOv8 format
 - Camera Viewer: Concat images from scan session in order to have the chamber image
-- Samples Scanner: Load the session zip file on AI server to start the prediction
 - Results Analyzer: Get evaluation metrics by comparing results obtained with AI model with observations

-## Setup
+## Setup process for non-IT people
 ### Windows
 - Open the Terminal by searching “cmd” in the search bar
 - Write “python” to open the store where to get Python